Opioids and Opiates Withdrawal Timeline

 Medical detox can last a week or longer, depending on the severity of your withdrawal symptoms.
 After detox, you can transition into an inpatient or outpatient treatment facility for continuing therapy.

 Inpatient treatment is ideal for people who need structure and accountability with 24/7 care from on-site medical staff.
-This takes place in a hospital or residential setting to keep you safe and comfortable.
+This occurs in a hospital or residential setting to keep you safe and comfortable.
 Treatment will incorporate several modalities, including counseling and therapies tailored to your needs.

 Cognitive behavioral therapy (CBT)

-focuses on the unhelpful thought patterns that contribute to problematic behaviors and teaches more appropriate coping strategies.
+focuses on the unhelpful thought patterns contributing to problematic behaviors and teaches more appropriate coping strategies.

 Motivational interviewing